 - Check out Beagle Freedom Project.
 They offer different ways to get involved, from organizing fundraisers, to helping spread the word about the work they do.
 And if it’s doable, consider fostering or adopting a beagle previously used in research.
 (Of course, first learn all you can about this breed before bringing one home.)

-The day research on beagles and other animals end can’t come soon enough.
+The day that research on beagles and other animals ends can’t come soon enough.
 Until then, we need to make our voices heard.
 We’re all they have.